youxiberlin/multi-steps-form-react/README.md

 ## Available Scripts

-To test the application, first please clone this repo by typing:
+To test the application, first please clone this repo with:
 $ git clone
-or download this repo.
+or download this repository

 In the project directory, you can run: